phanindra-max/noOX-AI/README.md

 * We CHALLENGE you to win the game without changing the script.
 You just can't :)
 * Take a moment and try to understand what we did here, we used simple DSA concepts and built something which is very good at doing it's task.
 * We emphasize on putting in that creative side of the brain to work
 * So, thanks for reading it through.
-Do check the website if havem't already.
+Do check the website if haven't already.
 * Stay home and keep rocking, peace.